 The Cistercian abbey has thick stone walls connected by Gothic arches.
 Then, through the elaborate arched windows, there are views of the forest-clad slopes of the Wye Valley.

 The abbey’s origins lie in 1131 with a community of Cistercian monks.
-They originally erected a set of humble timber buildings as their place of worship.
-However, they continued to tinker over the next few years, building a church and cloisters from stone.
-In 1269, they erected the abbey that we see today.
+They originally built humble timber buildings as their place of worship.
+However, over the next few years, they built a church, and in 1269, they built the abbey that we see today.

-Back then, the monks’ abbey was a grand piece of Gothic architecture.
-Now, it’s a roofless, crumbling incarnation of the original masterpiece.
-That’s because it fell to ruins within a year of being built after Henry VIII’s reformation foiled the monks’ big plans.
+The monks’ abbey was a grand piece of Gothic architecture at the time.
+However, it fell into ruin within a year of being built after Henry VIII’s reformation.

 His friend and fellow poet William Wordsworth also visited a ledge above the Wye Valley called the Devil’s Pulpit, which features in the following Tintern Abbey walks.